 Former school teacher Manorama Khatua, 29, heads the women’s arm of the anti-POSCO protest movement.
 She has 27 criminal cases registered against her, and says she has not left Dhinkia in six years, fearing arrest and imprisonment by the police.
 “When I close my eyes I relive the scenes of police lathis on our bodies and chilli smoke [tear gas] in our eyes.
 But our resolve is unbroken.”

-This story originally appeared in Mint on April 5, 2013 and can be accessed here.
+This story was originally published in 'Mint' on April 5, 2013, and can be accessed here.